sap-tutorials/sap-build-apps/tutorials/codejam-events-process-5-send-events-sbpa/codejam-events-process-5-send-events-sbpa.md

 A REST delivery point (RDP) is a provisioned object on an event broker service that facilitates message delivery to REST consumers.
 The RDP can be bound to message queues to deliver messages from those queues to REST consumers.
 The RDP maintains a list of REST consumers, which are identified by their remote connection information.

-For this tutorial, we will use the `APJ-IN-Broker` event broker service and we will reuse the queue we created in the previous tutorial: `EDP_BP_Created_[SAPCommunityUsername]`.
+For this tutorial, we will use the `APJ-IN-Broker` event broker service and we will reuse the queue we created in the previous tutorial: `EDP_BP_Created_[SAPCommunityDisplayName]`.

-This queue is subscribed to the `default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityUsername]` topic, where the events for the BusinessPartner object created in the simulated SAP S/4HANA Cloud are being published.
+This queue is subscribed to the `default/sap.s4/S4D/ce/cust/ext/codejam/ZBUSINESSPARTNER/Created/v1/[SAPCommunityDisplayName]` topic, where the events for the BusinessPartner object created in the simulated SAP S/4HANA Cloud are being published.